Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: Trigonometric solutions of the AYBE from symplectic geometry

 The exact triangle is an example of a surgery exact triangle proven in this case by Abouzaid in \cite[Lemma 5.4]{abouz}.
 It is technically easier to show that the following equivalent statement holds:

 Indeed, we first do a surgery at each intersection point of $L_1$ and each $M_i$ and then we perform a new surgery at the $n$ intersection points of the obtained Lagrangian with a new copy of $L_1$.
-We do this $k$ times (including the first surgery between $L_1$ and $M_i$'s) until we reach to an exact Lagrangian Hamiltonian isotopic to $L_2$.
-Note that in each isotopy class of a simple closed curve, there is a unique exact Lagrangian up to Hamiltonian isotopy, so it suffices to check that the end result of all the surgeries, which is an exact Lagrangian, is smoothly isotopic to $L_2$.
+We do this $k$ times (including the first surgery between $L_1$ and $M_i$'s) until we arrive at an exact Lagrangian Hamiltonian isotopic to $L_2$.
+Note that in each isotopy class of homotopically essential (i.e. not null-homotopic) simple closed curves, there is a unique exact Lagrangian up to Hamiltonian isotopy, so it suffices to check that the end result of all the surgeries, which is an exact Lagrangian, is smoothly isotopic to $L_2$.

 The corresponding picture is drawn in Figures \ref{fig8} and \ref{fig9} below for $n=5, k=2$ case, from which it is clear how the general case works.

 Note that by Seidel's exact triangle \cite{seidelLES}, the first iteration can be identified as